Free State of Bavaria (Weimar Republic): Golden Twenties

 The situation in both Germany as a whole and in Bavaria calmed considerably in 1924.
 On 2 July Heinrich Held, the parliamentary leader of the BVP, was elected minister-president with the support of the BVP, DNVP, DVP and Peasants' League.
 He remained in office for almost nine years and was Bavaria's last minister-president during the Weimar Republic.
 With him at the head of the government, Bavaria's political leaders began to distance themselves from Hitler.
 They became among the most vociferous opponents of the Nazis as their conservative ideology diverged more and more sharply from that of National Socialism.
-Held's policies were in general conciliatory, with the goal of stabilizing the political situation in Bavaria.
+Held's policies were, in general, conciliatory, with the goal of stabilising the political situation in Bavaria.
 In the final years of his term, he worked unsuccessfully to have the Weimar Constitution revised to make it more strongly federalist.
-He thought that in its existing form it limited Bavaria's political independence too extensively.
+He thought that in its existing form, it limited Bavaria's political independence too extensively.

 Bavaria, which was 70% Catholic, concluded a new concordat with the Holy See in 1925.
 It committed Bavaria to support the Catholic Church financially, ended state appointment of church officials, granted the church co-determination rights in the appointment of professors, and guaranteed the continued existence of theological faculties, confessional teacher training, confessional schools and religious education.
 The Bavarian Concordat became a model for the agreements that the Holy See made with other German states.

 Bavaria's economy grew during the second half of the 1920s, although – as in the rest of Germany – much of the growth was driven by an influx of foreign money attracted by Germany's relatively high interest rates.
 Mid-sized Bavarian businesses competed both nationally and internationally in fields ranging from the brewing of beer to the manufacture of radios, ceramics, optical products and toys.
 Willy Messerschmitt's aircraft manufacturing business was founded in the Bavarian city of Augsburg.
 Munich in 1930 was the seat of half of Germany's reinsurance market.
 Bavarian agriculture was in the process of modernizing technically when overproduction in the world market largely halted the progress beginning in 1927.
 The problem led to agricultural workers migrating to the cities for jobs in industry.

 The improved political and economic situation was reflected in the results of the 1928 election to the Bavarian Landtag.
 The radical parties on both sides of the political spectrum lost ground to the moderate parties.
 The far-right Völkisch Bloc in Bavaria, which won 23 seats in 1924, had dissolved, and the Nazi Party, no longer banned, picked up only nine seats.
 The Communist Party dropped from nine seats to five.
 The top vote-getters were the BVP (46 seats) and the SPD (34).